achambel/nvim/README.md

 # Neovim - My customisations

-This repo should work fine with Neovim 0.7, also all packages are pinned so it should remain stable.
+This repo should work fine with Neovim 0.9.0, also all packages are pinned so it should remain stable.

 ## Try out this config

-Make sure to remove or move your current `nvim` directory
+Make sure to delete or rename your current `nvim` directory if it exists.

-For a clean installation you might want execute the following before the installation.
+For a clean installation you might want to execute the following before the installation.

 ```
 rm -rf ~/.config/nvim ~/.local/{share,state}/nvim ~/.cache/nvim